A cactus looking like a cushion, with harmless yellow or brown spines.

 Water my gold lace cactus

-Water regularly in summer, but do not overwater as the gold lace cactus is very wet-sensitive !
-If your plant is in a pot, check the top soil in the pot either by looking at it or touching it with your finger - water if dry to the touch.
+Water regularly in summer, but do not too much as the gold lace cactus is very sensitive to overwatering !
+If your plant is in a pot, check the top soil in the pot - stick your finger in it! - and water if it's dry to the touch.

 Shelter my gold lace cactus